pcmichaud/micro/docs/_sources/risque_en.rst.txt

 -  **Exercise C**: Does the utility function :math:`u(X) = X` give the same choice?

 In a situation with certainty, utility is ordinal: only the ordering matters.
 However, in a risky situation, expected utility is cardinal, because it depends linearly on probabilities.
-Hence, monotone transformation (stricly increasing) do not preserve preferences.
+Hence, a monotone transformation (stricly increasing) does not preserve preferences.
 However, affine transformations of the form  :math:`\widehat u = a u +b` with :math:`a>0` yield the same preferences.

    .. math::